njcuk9999/spirou_DRS_manual_AT4/README.md

 ```

 #### \customdirtree
-USing the `dirtree` package one can create directory trees, the shading, spacing and style is controlled by a custom command:
+Using the `dirtree` package one can create directory trees, the shading, spacing and style is controlled by a custom command:
 ```tex
 \customdirtree{%
 .1 Outer folder.